Intergroup violence in bursts: Discussion and Conclusion

-In a broader evolutionary perspective, random noise can solve coordination problems, such as collective responses to opponents' threats, by shaking a group loose from its suboptimal (e.g., non-cooperative) state \cite{shirado17}, but it can also mess up an optimal state.
-In the Ising model both happen depending on $T$: when in a group, turmoil approaches $T_c$ from below, random noise in decision making facilitates cooperation, but at high levels, too much noise entails misunderstandings and confusion.
+Taking a broader evolutionary perspective on the role of random noise, multiple studies have found that it can solve coordination problems, such as collective responses to opponents' threats, by shaking a group loose from its suboptimal (e.g., non-cooperative) state \cite{shirado17}, but it can also disturb an optimal state.
+In the Ising model, both can happen, depending on the amount of turmoil: when in a group, turmoil approaches $T_c$ from below, random noise in decision making facilitates cooperation, but at high levels, too much noise entails confusion and error.